AmitHasanShuvo/Programming/README.md

 I tried to solve programming problems from codeforces,codechef,leetcode and many other platforms.It's my little effort to put all the solutions here to help others to understand.

+##Languages
+Python 3.7.0

 ## Best way to open this project

-1. Install Pycharm or VS code on your machine.
+1. Install PyCharm or VS code on your machine.(Make sure you use Python 3.7 or higher)
 2. git clone this repo to your local disk